oasci/pitt-biosc1630-2023f/book/classes/activities/06-critical-analysis-methods.md

 **Duration:** 20 minutes

-To share your critical analysis with the class, please prepare a presentation using the assertion-evidence framework.
+Please prepare a presentation using the assertion-evidence framework to share your critical analysis with the class.
-The quality of the presentation does not matter&mdash;it is just so you can easily communicate your takeaway points and visual guides.
+The quality of the presentation does not matter&mdash;it is so that you can easily communicate your takeaway points and visual guides.
 There is no time requirement or limit for your presentation.

 ## Sharing with the class